danchoi/soywiki/README.markdown

 piece of writing using one page as a master outline, and linking from this to other wiki pages that include the real content.
 And since expansion is recursive, you can effectively nest outlines within outlines.
-If this is too trippy for you, don't worry about it and move along.
+Yes this is an allusion to Inception.